-As Tracking continually updates the Ground Balance setting, repeated sweeps over a metal target may result in the detector balancing to the target instead of the ground; thus diminishing the target signal and increasing ground noise.
+As Tracking continually updates the Ground Balance setting, repeated passes over a target may result in the detector balancing to the target instead of the ground; diminishing the target signal and increasing ground noise.

 Therefore, it is important to use Fixed when pinpointing or when investigating a potential faint signal with repeated sweeps.